 You should be making the decisions regarding your children, your house, assets, and (unfortunately) debt, and you should be dictating the type of process used.

 Every divorcing couple should have a voice in every stage of the case and control the pace, the agenda and the outcomes.
 When you select a Collaborative Divorce, Mediation or a One Lawyer Divorce, you will have control over your divorce and your life.
+See if you are a good match for an uncontested divorce.

 One Lawyer Divorce